SOUND FOUNTAIN

 The early Ortofon mono moving coil cartridge was quite a heavy one.
 It showed already an important trait of the later Ortofon phono cartridges: the short aluminum cantilever.

 In many modern cartridges and especially the high-end cartridges the cantilever's material is boron or beryllium.
 The movement of the tip is translated with great accuracy because sound travels very fast in these materials.
-On top of that boron and beryllium are very stiff, their resonance frequencies are in the ultra high region far from the audio band.
+The main reason being that boron and beryllium are very stiff, their resonance frequencies are in the ultra high region, far from the audio band.

-Aluminum is a far softer material with a lower transmission rate of the sound and has also some benefits in relation to the midband, but generally the distortion is somewhat higher.
-At right part of an advertisement for the A and C cartridge in 'The Gramophone' of May 1957.
+Aluminum is a much softer material with a relative lower transmission rate of the sound and it has also some benefits in relation to the midband, but generally the distortion is somewhat higher.
+Below at left a picture of the A-B 45 -33 head.
+At right a scan of part of an advertisement for the A and C cartridges in 'The Gramophone' of May 1957 a few months before the stereo LP was introduced.
+The stereo LP was officially launched in September 1958.

 It is amazing that over a relatively short period of time the further development of the Lp attained an ever increasing quality.
 The groove guard was introduced in 1954 and better vinyl was gradually made available.
 The process of galvanizing the lacquer was refined.
 The dynamics were increased and the frequency band attained greater linearity.
 The sound was getting more refined.